viraja1/liquid_asset_platform/README.md

    From the Issuer app "send asset page", enter the Buyer's address, then fill the amount as `50`.
    For asset identifier, enter the name as `bitcoin`.
 Then click on Submit.

-   Verify the balance from issuer app (http://localhost:5000/wallet_info/) and Buyer app (http://localhost:5001/).
+   Verify the balance from Issuer app (http://localhost:5000/wallet_info/) and Buyer app (http://localhost:5001/).

    For the prod environment, we will use `liquidv1` chain in docker-compose.yml.